Why we built OncoKind

 Compassion First

 Every word we output is designed to support, not scare.
+The Empathy Filter runs on every output we generate — no exceptions.

 Clinical Boundaries